gphilipp/bdd-guide-clojure/README.md

 ## Step 3 - Edit the glue file with Cursive

-At that point, `addition-stepdefs.clj` looks like this in Cursive:
+At that point, `addition_stepdefs.clj` looks like this in Cursive:

 ![](images/cursive-support-1.png)

 There are two issues:
-- A warning message in the top yellow box saying `File addition.clj is not under a source root'.
+- A warning message in the top yellow box saying `File addition_stepdefs.clj is not under a source root'.
 - Cursive suggest to import some When class from javafx.

 Both are easy to fix.
 To ged rid of the warning message, add this to your `project.clj`: